crunchy-labs/crunchy-cli/README.md

 # crunchy-cli

-A [go](https://golang.org) written cli client for [crunchyroll](https://www.crunchyroll.com).
-To use it, you need a crunchyroll premium account to for full (api) access.
+A [Go](https://golang.org) written cli client for [crunchyroll](https://www.crunchyroll.com).
+To use it, you need a crunchyroll premium account for full access & features.

 <p align="center">
   <a href="https://github.com/crunchy-labs/crunchy-cli">